inventables/x-carve-instructions/1000mm/step11/index.md

 <img src="./photo/zprobe.png">

-In the next page, you will be prompted to test the continuity of the z-probe.
+In the next page, you will test the continuity of the z-probe.
 Follow the steps on the screen.
 Make sure to click "Clip is attached" button, otherwise, the setup may not allow you to continue.

 <img src="./photo/zprobecontact.gif">